Everything directors need to know about bounce back loans and liquidation

 So we’ll answer some of the more frequent questions we’ve been getting from directors looking to restructure or close their businesses but are reluctant to proceed because of their bounce back loan debt.

-Will directors be personally liable for repaying bounce back loans in liquidation?
+Will directors be personally liable to repaying bounce back loans in liquidation?

 Because the bounce back loan was designed to have inherent flexibility and be potentially used in several different but legitimate ways by businesses, it was not designed for a single purpose or use.